naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ```

 We can now try out a few examples in the main function.
 Let's also
-define a helper function to validate a post and print the "violations"
+define a helper function to validate a post and print the violations
 i.e. validation errors to `stdout`.

 ```rust